 Say you want to replace a spatula that just broke.
 You’ll download the plans – by then probably an enhanced .STL file – from the Internet directly to your 3D printer.
 You’ll choose what color and type of filament you want to use, and you really will be able to just the push a button and walk away!
-On deluxe models you’ll be able to choose different types of filament, including various resins, wood, metal.
+On deluxe models you’ll be able to choose different types of filament, including various materials like wood and metal.

 Yeah, this is awfully close to teleportation (thanks again, Star Trek!), and we’re a lot closer to that magic than you may think.
 According to this Telegraph article, German engineers are slicing and scanning physical objects (destroying them in the process) and “reconstituting” them at the other end, using a 3D printer.